Lucy-de-Rojas/Lucy-de-Rojas/README.md

 ### Hi there 👋

+🌱 I’m currently learning with School of Code
 <!--
 **Lucy-de-Rojas/Lucy-de-Rojas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.